birknergard/trump-thoughts/README.md

 - CRUD for Merch
 - CRUD for Staff

-### Models structure
+### Frontend
-TrumpThought:
-- int Id
-- string Thought
-- string?
-Category

-TrumpMerch:
-- int Id,
-- string Name,
-- double Price,
-- string Category

-TrumpStaff:
-- int Id,
+- Rudementary planning
+- Basic routing implemented
+- Page templates set up

+## frontend implementation/functionality
+Needs to include:
+Somewhere to view trump thoughts
+    - Filter by topic (topic has to be enum)
-- string Name,
+    - Create new
+    - Edit another topic
-- string?
-ImageUrl
+    - Delete
+Somewhere to buy merch
+    - Show merch from API
+    - Store shopping cart i localstorage
+    - Add item to shopping cart
+    - view shopping cart
+    - Create new (?)
+Staff page
+    - Show all employees
+    - Add new employee